-The study of Psychology will allow you to develop a deeper understanding of people as it is the scientific study of mind and behaviour.
-Psychology covers a range of subjects from the importance of attachment in infancy to memory and how psychologists use research to help police in their ability to interview eye witnesses, a range of psychological disorders and offender profiling and dealing with offending behaviour.
+The study of Psychology will allow you to develop a deeper understanding of people, as it is the scientific study of mind and behaviour.
+Psychology covers a range of topics and seeks to answer key questions about human mind and behaviour.
+We study the importance of attachment in infancy to memory and how psychologists use research to help police in their ability to interview eyewitnesses, a range of psychological disorders, offender profiling and dealing with offending behaviour.
 It is a subject that can be applied to all aspects of life.

 There will be three examinations, each two hours long at the end of the course.
 They will include multiple choice, short answer and extended answer questions, testing understanding and written expression.
 At least 10% of the A Level marks will require mathematical skills at least at higher tier GCSE level.
+There is no coursework in this subject.